We're sorry this product is Out Of Stock

 Note: Should the "Tree Trout" steal any of your flies, I am happy to sell flies individually to allow you to top up your box.
 Please contact us with details of your order, and I will email you an invoice.
 Beetles can be bought for £1.25 per fly.

-The above price includes 16 hand-tied beetles with a free 8-compartment fly box.
+The above price includes 16 hand-tied beetles supplied in our eco-friendly packaging.
 We now offer the option to upgrade to a Premium Silicone Fly Box for an extra £6, for details of the box we offer see here.

 We currently have these fly selections in stock and will ship these to you as soon as we receive notification of your payment, generally if a payment is made in the morning your flies will be with you the very next day.
 All products from Barbless Flies are shipped free of charge, to anywhere in the world.